Nisha0202/parcel-delivery-system-backend/Readme.md

 - Admin can block/unblock users/parcels, update statuses.
 - Only sender can view their parcels.
 - Unique tracking ID for tracking each parcel.
-- Fee calculation according flat rate.
+- Fee calculation according 80tk/weight.
 - Fee discounted by 50tk if "Save50" coupon code used.

 ---